urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

   Determines the location of the element in the array with the minimum value, or, if the **dim** argument is supplied, determines the locations of the minimum element along each row of the array in the **dim** direction.
 If **mask** is present, only the elements for which **mask** is **.true.** are considered.
 If more than one element in the array has the minimum value, the location returned is that of the first such element in array element order.
-If the array has zero size, or all of the elements of **mask** are .false., then the result is an array of zeroes.
+If the array has zero size, or all of the elements of **mask** are **.false.**, then the result is an array of zeroes.
 Similarly, if **dim** is supplied and all of the elements of **mask** along a given row are zero, the result value for that row is zero.

 ### **Arguments**